 This 1963 photo is looking west.
 In the far distance you can see the construction of the Technical Center building 50.
 Ceramics building 13 is in the foreground.
 The atrium of the building is the current location of the vintageTEK museum restoration room.

-This undated photograph of the campus looking east shows the completion of building 50.
+This undated photograph of the campus looking east was taken after the completion of building 50 in 1964 and before the construction of building 48 in the 1968.

 This April 22, 1966 TekWeek article has a photo and description of some of the parking issues at the new campus.